Angelou Residence Hall

 Associate Teaching Professor, Department of Economics

-Teaching classes on price theory, economics in sports, and behavioral economics, Todd’s (he/him) research interests are risk sharing between ownership and players in sports leagues and competitors’ risk strategies.
-He has a wonderful wife and two young children, so home is a busy place.
-He worships Neil Young but never wants to meet him.
-He desperately wants to play golf in Ireland.
+Teaching classes on price theory, economics in sports, and behavioral economics, Todd (he/him) has published books and research articles on the organizational structure of sporting leagues, the risk tradeoffs sporting competitors consider during competitions, and the teaching of economics.
+He has a wonderful wife, two children, and a dog who is always up for a walk.
+He worships Neil Young but never wants to meet him and desperately wants to play golf in Ireland.

 Associate Faculty Fellow